Skip to content

 Because there are multiple ways you can lose your cryptocurrency, there are also multiple ways that cryptocurrency can be recovered.

-Some of the most common types of recovery are seed phrase recovery and password recovery.
 Seed phrases are integral to accessing your wallet on other devices or if you’ve forgotten your password.
 Unfortunately, some people might misplace their seed phrase or forget to record it altogether.
-A seed phrase is typically a 12-24 word combination used to access your private key.
+A seed phrase is a 12-24-word combination used to generate your private key.
 These are recovered by attempting multiple password combinations using high-end hardware.

 There are, of course, many other ways you might lose your cryptocurrency.
 These can be losses due to data corruption from older wallets, hardware failure, corrupted hardware, deleted data, or viruses.
 In these situations, the solution may need a more technical approach involving some computer science or blockchain knowledge.